vncntt/metal_pins/README.md

 ## Contributing

 This is just a weekend project and can definitely be improved.
-Feel free to submit a PR!
+Feel free to submit a PR.
+Try to make more fine-grained features appear!

 ## License